 A will is just the start.
 You should also draft a durable power of attorney that names someone to manage your financial affairs if you need help or become incapacitated.
 And your health-care wishes should come into sharper focus now that you're older.
 Advance directives such as a living will, which spells out the treatments you do and don't want if you become seriously ill, and a power of attorney for health care, which names someone to make medical decisions for you if you can't make them yourself, are essential.

 It's tempting for retirees who are house rich but cash poor to tap the equity that's built up in a home.
 This is especially true if the mortgage is paid off and the property has appreciated substantially in value.
 But tempting as it might be, think hard before taking on more debt and monthly payments at precisely the time when you've stopped working and your income is fixed.

 Rather than borrow against the value of your home, explore ways to lower your housing costs.
 Start with downsizing.
 Sell your current home, buy a smaller place in the same area, and put your profits toward living expenses.
 For the ultimate in downsizing, consider a tiny home for retirement — seriously.
 Tiny homes are inexpensive, upkeep is easy, and utility bills are low.
+Living in an RV and traveling has its advantages, too.
 If you're willing to relocate, sell and move to a cheaper city that's well-suited for retirees.
 Or, stay put and find a roommate.
 The rental income will supplement your Social Security and savings.